sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 ![data pipeline](/images/2019-06-24-testing-kafka-based-applications/data_pipeline.png)

 Requirements:
-* zookeeper
+* Zookeeper
-* kafka broker
+* Kafka broker
-* confluent schema registry
+* Confluent schema registry
-* http-producer: REST producer
+* Http-producer: REST producer
-* http-materializer: streams application, that downstreams topic data and RPC to another REST service
+* Http-materializer: streams application, that downstreams topic data and RPC to another REST service
-* db-mock: REST service and db in memory (use .json file as persistent storage), all-in-one
+* Db-mock: REST service and db in memory (use .json file as persistent storage), all-in-one

-I describe two approaches of how to prepare container environment for testing.
-Both of them require a certain start-up sequence, namely: start kafka cluster first, wait until it is ready to serve data, create required topics, register schemas and then start application services.
+I describe two approaches on how to prepare a container environment for testing.
+Both of them require a certain start-up sequence, namely: start a Kafka cluster first, wait until it is ready to receive requests, create required topics, register schemas and then run application services.

 #### Approach 1: Declare each container separately
 Each container is defined in the same test class under its own method and is run either `@BeforeClass` or in a `static` block.